destromas1/create-awesome-package/README.md

 When you need to create a new package, need to add a lot of boilerplate code, webpack or other build system to transpile to ES5 etc.

+This CLI helps to create the package with JS/TS, build system(Webpack/Parcel) and necessary stuff 🔥 It's like create-react-app but for building packages 📦

 `create-awesome-package` helps to create the package with build system and necessary stuff.

+### You can create package with JavaScript/TypeScript

 You just write your own code 🔥